telvis07/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-15-1.png)

-The plot shows the max values for `weekday` days is around 230.3781971 steps.
-For `weekend` days its 166.6391509.
+The plot shows the max values for `weekdays` is 230.3781971 steps and for `weekends` its 166.6391509.
+The user logs more steps on weekdays than on weekends.

 ```r